-This cove is better known as Rincon del Marino or Sa Caleta, although this last one is the real name of the small cove of fishermen right next to it.
-It is easy to recognize by the small cliffs of orange earth.
-It is a sandy beach and crystal clear waters which is visited, above all, by locals.
+This cove is better known as Rincon del Marino or Sa Caleta, although the last is really the name of the small fisherman's cove right next to it.
+Easily recognizable by the small cliffs of orange earth, it's a sandy beach with crystal clear waters, visited, above all, by locals.

 WHY VISIT IT?

-The settlement of Sa Caleta is urban and similar to others in the south of the Iberian Peninsula.
-Its origins date from the end of the 8th century B.C. although it seems that previously Sa Caleta had been a seasonal supply base for economic and geographical expeditions in the Pitiusas.
+The settlement of Sa Caleta is urban, similar to others in the south of the Iberian Peninsula.
+Its origins date from the end of 8th century B.C. although it seems that previously Sa Caleta had been a seasonal supply base for economic and geographical expeditions to the Pitiusas.

 Si continuas utilizando este sitio aceptas el uso de cookies. más información

 Los ajustes de cookies de esta web están configurados para "permitir cookies" y así ofrecerte la mejor experiencia de navegación posible.
 Si sigues utilizando esta web sin cambiar tus ajustes de cookies o haces clic en "Aceptar" estarás dando tu consentimiento a esto.